Battle of San Domingo: Aftermath

 In France, the government press misrepresented the battle.
 Le Moniteur Universel published a report purportedly written by Captain Raymond Cocault of the corvette Diligente.
 The report began by inaccurately claiming that the British squadron consisted of nine ships of the line.
 The report concluded with the information that two British ships had been destroyed on the San Domingo coast alongside three French and that two others had been dismasted and were badly damaged.
 The official French report, written by Leissègues but not published in France, contradicted this version of events.
 Leissègues stated that Cocault, with the other smaller warships, had made all sail to the westwards at the start of the engagement and that by the time the flagship drove ashore, Diligente was already out of sight.
 Leissègues remained on Santo Domingo for some time, but had returned to Europe by the time the colony fell to a joint British and Spanish force in July 1809.
 He later received a regional command in the Ionian Sea and took part in the Adriatic campaign.

 The Atlantic campaign continued throughout the spring and summer.
 Willaumez was able to avoid the British squadrons searching for him by remaining deep in the South Atlantic.
-However, on 13 March 1806 the British under Warren intercepted and defeated an unrelated French squadron under Contre-Admiral Charles-Alexandre Durand Linois while he was returning from the Indian Ocean.
+However, on 13 March 1806 the British under Warren intercepted and defeated an unrelated French squadron under Counter-admiral Charles-Alexandre Léon Durand Linois while it was returning from the Indian Ocean.
 Eventually forced north in search of additional food supplies, Willaumez entered the Caribbean, where he hoped to intercept the Jamaica convoy to Britain.
 The disobedience of one of his own captains foiled Willaumez's plan and he ordered his squadron to its final cruising ground, off Newfoundland.
 On 18 August 1806, while it was deep in the Central Atlantic, a ferocious hurricane caught the squadron and scattered it.
 Willaumez eventually found shelter in Havana; a number of his ships reached ports in the United States, some too badly damaged to ever sail again.
 Only four of the 11 ships of the line that left Brest in December 1805 ever returned to France.
 San Domingo was the last fleet battle of the Wars to be fought in open water; the only subsequent engagement between fleets was the Battle of Basque Roads, fought in the narrow, shallow waters at the mouth of the river Charente.